redteaminfra/redteam-infra/external/README.md

 ```
 1. Reload apache.
 1. Test with curl.
 1. Setup https reverse listeners on cobalt strike.
-Staged listeners will not work.
 Set domain to IP and A record for this proxy.
 1. Drop binaries on target and get listeners

 ## Enabling Automatic SSH sync